 9. Is there a limit to the number of Lightning Lane return times I can get?

 Individual attraction selection Lightning Lane has a clear a defined upper limit.
-Guests can only purchase 2 of those attractions total per day, even if they park hop.
+Guests can only purchase 2 of those attractions total per day, even if they park hop and even though there are 3 total across the parks.

 For Genie+, the answer is a little more nuanced.
 There’s no hard and set limit, but there is a ceiling to keep in mind with Genie+.
 Unlike with MaxPass where you could repeat the same ride multiple times in a single day, guests are only able to ride each attraction using Genie+ once daily.
 Practically speaking, that means guests could max out at the total number of attractions available.